 Multispecialty Clinic / Tumor Board is an established Institution for cancer patient care.
 Multispecialty Clinic / Tumor Board benefits the patients, the physicians, the professional non-medical staff, and the institution.
 Through the Multispecialty Clinc / Tumor Board, physicians can offer the patient most recent advances in all modalities of treatment, which is the only way to ensure maximal response, highest quality of life and survival.
-It has been estimated that a minimum of 60% of cancer patients stand to benefit from multidisciplinary treatment planning.
-Perhaps just as important, patient appreciates the concern shown by physicians when their condition is discussed at the Multispecialty Clinic / Tumor Board.
+More over patient appreciates the concern shown by physicians when their condition is discussed at the Multispecialty Clinic / Tumor Board.

 In medicine, it is difficult to resist the pressure of experience as shared through the Multispecialty Clinic / Tumor Board.
 When all the alternatives have been shifted, convergence of opinion becomes the accepted course of action.
 What matters is our loyalty to our patients, not our hope of curing all cancers.
 We converse at the Multispecialty Clinic / Tumor Board to make further conversation unnecessary.

 Multispecialty clinics or more often known as Tumor Boards have been defined by the National Cancer Institute as:

 “A treatment planning approach in which a number of doctors who are experts in different specialties (disciplines) review and discuss the medical condition and treatment options of a patient”